arrow-kt/arrow-site/docs/docs/learn-by-example/2-modeling-data-and-errors/README.md

 As stated above, we would rather aim to model our program errors as part of our domain data.
 Errors are also data.

-Arrow provides the [Either](https://arrow-kt.io/docs/apidocs/arrow-core-data/arrow.core/-either/) data type to model a duality in our control flow.
+Arrow provides the [`Either<L, R>`](https://arrow-kt.io/docs/apidocs/arrow-core-data/arrow.core/-either/) data type to model a duality in our control flow.
 It can be used to model any scenarios where you have a happy path to follow and an alternative via that is frequently used to represent failure.